All Products

 }

-Alibaba Cloud personnel use the authorized RAM role to upload the data from the Data Transport device to the cloud.
-After the data upload is complete, they contact you and provide a migration report.
-You can use the report to verify the migration result.
-This completes the migration task.
+Alibaba Cloud uses a specific RAM role that has the required permissions to migrate the data in the Data Transport III device to the cloud.
+After the data is migrated to the cloud, Alibaba Cloud provides you with a data migration report.
+You can verify the migration results based on the data migration report.
+At this point, the data migration task is complete.

 Important

-After the migration is complete, the migration report is stored in your specified OSS bucket.
-For more information, see the Migration report section.
+After the data migration task is complete, the data migration report is stored in a specific OSS bucket.
+For more information, see the Data migration report section.

-After a migration report is generated, it is stored in your specified OSS bucket.
-The report files are located in the following paths:
+After a data migration report is generated, the migration report files are stored in a specific OSS bucket.
+The directories in which migration report files are stored are shown in the following code block:

 OSS://<bucket>/<prefix>/aliyun_import_report/<uid>/<jobid>/<runtimeid>/total_list/